jveitchmichaelis/deeplabel/README.md

 [![Build Status](https://travis-ci.org/jveitchmichaelis/deeplabel.svg?branch=master)](https://travis-ci.org/jveitchmichaelis/deeplabel)

 DeepLabel is a cross-platform tool for annotating images with labelled bounding boxes.
 A typical use-case for the program is labelling ground truth data for object-detection machine learning applications.
+DeepLabel runs as a standalone app and compiles on Windows, Linux and Mac.

+Ready made binaries for Windows and OS X are on the release page.
+It is recommended that you build for Linux yourself.

 ![Deeplabel Interface](gui_example.png)